just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Paint-Pot-Projects.rst

         version of this lesson</a>.
     </p>
     <ol>
-    <li>Add a custom image to the app instead of using the cat image that is provided.
+    <li style="margin-bottom: 5px;">Add a custom image to the app instead of using the cat image that is provided.
         You can upload images to your project from either the Designer View  or Blocks Editor view.
         Use the image as the Canvas background image.
 Make sure the image doesn’t have any copyright restrictions.
       </li>
-    <li>Add a button to support a 4th color option for the app.
+    <li style="margin-bottom: 5px;">Add a button to support a 4th color option for the app.
       </li>
-    <li>The app currently has a ButtonPlus and ButtonMinus.
+    <li style="margin-bottom: 5px;">The app currently has a ButtonPlus and ButtonMinus.
 But, we only completed the code for ButtonPlus.
 Now that
         you understand how to increment variables by 1, implement an algorithm for ButtonMinus that will subtract 1 from dotsize. </li>
     <li><b>Test Cases:</b> It is important to test out code to make sure it does what is expected, especially for
       critical values or boundary values.
-Check if your program performs correctly in the following test cases and make note of which tests fail--we will fix those soon: </li>
+Check if your program performs correctly in the following test cases and make note of which tests fail--we will fix those soon. </li>
     <div class="yui-wk-div" style="margin-left: 30px;">
     <table>
     <tbody>